Embodying Mother Nature’s Wise Love

 These ‘Engaged Buddhist’ goddesses relieve the suffering of the world as well as our own.
 Climate change and peak oil bring a host of fears and confusion.
 We need to shift our values to a new paradigm, to create sustainable happiness.

-Green Tara of the Forest peaceful compassion in action. wkend 9-10 Oct
+Green Tara of the Forest is peaceful compassion in action, empowering the Wise Woman

-Eco-Tara and her 20 Sisters tackle Climate Change!
+Eco-Tara and her 20 Sisters Tackle the Climate Emergency

 The 21 Taras are ancient goddesses whose meditations have been practised for millennia in an unbroken living tradition.
 Today we are dealing with new “un-traditional” circumstances – climate change, peak oil, and the host of fears and confusions that come with them.
 Our present “growth economics” is no longer appropriate and we need to shift our values and aims to another paradigm, to create happiness sustainable for us and for the planet.